What Are Your Strengths and Weaknesses? Examples to Use in a Job Interview

 What are Examples of Good Strengths and Weaknesses for a Job Interview?

-In a popular episode of The Office, paper salesman Dwight Schrute ends up losing his job at Dunder-Mifflin and is forced to begin a job hunt.
+A good example of how not to answer a strengths and weaknesses question in an interview comes from a popular episode of The Office, in which paper salesman Dwight Schrute ends up losing his job at Dunder-Mifflin and is forced to begin a job hunt.
 During his first interview, Dwight hands a prospective employer three separate documents.
 A professional resume, an athletic and special skills resume, and a Dwight Schrute trivia packet.

 The punchline for this short scene is the employer’s overwhelmed facial expression as Dwight continues to pile on useless information.
 To avoid receiving a similar reaction during an interview, it helps to try to see things from the employer’s perspective.

 Think about how the information communicated by your list of strengths and weaknesses in an interview helps to inform the employer about your qualifications.
-For strengths, most applicants will want to focus on their academic background and work experience.
-For weaknesses, the deficits you identify shouldn’t pertain to an essential job skill required for the position at hand.
+For examples of strengths, most applicants will want to focus on their academic background and work experience.
+For weaknesses examples, the deficits you identify shouldn’t pertain to an essential job skill required for the position at hand.

 Degrees and certifications are good examples of knowledge-based skills.
 For example, graduating with honors can demonstrate work ethic and consistency.
 However, your skills weren’t just acquired through your educational background.
 Prior employment, internships, and anecdotes from personal experience can be useful in helping employers gauge your abilities.